airshipit/shipyard/docs/API.md

 ## <a name="DocumentStagingAPI"></a> Document Staging API
 >Shipyard will serve as the entrypoint for documents and secrets into a site.
 At any point in time, there will be two represented versions of documents in a site that are accessible via this API.
 >
 >* The lastDeployed version, which represents the last version of documents that successfully completed deployment.
+The lastDeployed tag will be applied by Shipyard at the successful completion of certain workflows, to indicate a baseline design for the site.
 >* The staged version, which represents the document set that has been ingested by this API since the lastDeployed version.
+>
+> All versions of documents rely upon Deckhand for storage.
+Shipyard will rely upon the tagging features of Deckhand of to find the appropriate lastDeployed and staged version.

 ---
 ### /v1.0/configdocs